joykara/movie-app/README.md

 # Movierex 🎬
+- **Objective**:

-A modern movie recommendation application built with Next.js, TypeScript, and Supabase.
+Design and implement a simple movie recommendation application using Next.js, TypeScript, and Supabase.

 ## Features 🌟